-A temporal knowledge graph & EventKG: In this article we formalize the concept of a temporal knowledge graph that interconnects real-world entities and events using temporal relations.
-Furthermore, we present an instantiation of a temporal knowledge graph - an EventKG knowledge graph.
-EventKG takes an important step to facilitate a global view on events and temporal relations currently spread across entitycentric knowledge graphs and manually curated semistructured sources.
-EventKG extracts and integrates this knowledge in an efficient light-weight fashion, enriches it with additional features such as indications of relation strengths and event popularity, adds provenance information and makes all this information available through a canonical RDF representation.
+A temporal knowledge graph & EventKG: In this article we formalise the concept of a temporal knowledge graph that interconnects real-world entities and events using temporal relations valid over a time period.
+Furthermore, we present an instantiation of a temporal knowledge graph - EventKG.
+EventKG takes an important step to facilitate a global view on events and temporal relations currently spread across entity-centric knowledge graphs and manually curated semi-structured sources.
+EventKG integrates this knowledge in an efficient light-weight fashion, enriches it with additional features such as indications of relation strengths and event popularity, adds provenance information and makes all this information available through a canonical RDF representation.
 Through the light-weight integration and fusion of event-centric and temporal information from different sources, EventKG enables to increase coverage and completeness of this information.
-For example, EventKG increases the coverage of locations and dates for Wikidata events it contains by 14.43% and 17.82%, correspondingly (see Table 9 in Section 6.1 for more detail).
+For example, EventKG increases the coverage of locations and dates for Wikidata events it contains by 14.43% and 17.82%, correspondingly (see Table 9 in Section 5.1 for more detail).
 Furthermore, relation strengths and event popularity provided by EventKG are the characteristics that gain the key relevance given the rapidly increasing amount of event-centric and temporal data on the Web and the resulting information overload.

-EventKG was first introduced in [12].
-Compared to [12], in this article we formally introduce the concept of a temporal knowledge graph, provide more details on the algorithms adopted for the EventKG generation and the corresponding evaluation results.
-Furthermore, we present a distant supervision method that facilitates a novel application of a temporal knowledge graph to biographical timeline generation.
-We make EventKG, including the dataset, a SPARQL endpoint, the code and evaluation data, as well as the benchmarks created for the biographical timeline generation available on-line.
+EventKG was first introduced in [18].
+Compared to [18], in this article we formally introduce the concept of a temporal knowledge graph, provide more details on the algorithms adopted for the EventKG generation and the corresponding evaluation results.
+Furthermore, we present a method that facilitates an application of EventKG to biographical timeline generation.
+We make EventKG, including the dataset, a SPARQL endpoint, the code and evaluation data, as well as the benchmarks created for the biographical timeline generation available online1.

-Generation of Biographical Timelines using a Temporal Knowledge Graph: A popular entity such as an influential person, a city or a large organization can impose hundreds of temporal relations within a temporal knowledge graph.
+Generation of Biographical Timelines using a Temporal Knowledge Graph: A popular entity such as an influential person, a city or a large organisation can impose hundreds of temporal relations within a temporal knowledge graph.
 For example, the entity Barack Obama possesses 2, 608 temporal relations in EventKG.
 Identifying the most important temporal relations within the temporal knowledge graph to provide a concise overview for a given entity becomes a challenging task in these settings.